 Though the odds are low that CBD will cause a positive result on a drug test, it’s still a possibility, making it a legitimate concern for some people.
 If you are routinely tested for use of illegal drugs at your workplace, a false positive test can spell disaster.

-If your employer is testing to SAMHSA guidelines (Substance Abuse and Mental Health Services Administration) and the testing agency is using up-to-date instrumentation to make measurements, CBD oil products should not cause a false positive test if they fit the legal definition of hemp with If you can’t take the risk, the best option is using purified CBD products that are certified to contain zero THC.
+If your employer is testing to SAMHSA guidelines (Substance Abuse and Mental Health Services Administration) and the testing agency is using up-to-date instrumentation to make measurements, CBD oil products should not cause a false positive test as long as they fit the legal definition of hemp.
+If you can’t take the risk, the best option is using purified CBD products that are certified to contain zero THC.
 The tradeoff is that purified CBD doesn’t provide the same range of benefits from other cannabinoids and terpenes as full-spectrum CBD oil.

 Does the Source of CBD Matter?